N8-B/nathanburkiewicz.com/src/articles/harp-gulp-sass.md

 ### Why Harp?
 When I began researching static-site generators, I was looking for something that was easy to set up, easy to modify and, most importantly, easy to update and deploy.
 There is a wide variety of options, but I boiled the list down to two: [Assemble](http://assemble.io/) and [Harp](http://harpjs.com/).

-While I'll definitely check out Assemble for uture projects, I ended up going with Harp as it seemed like a good fit for what I was trying to accomplish: a simple static site for my résumé, projects and articles that could be hosted on GitHub.
+While I'll definitely check out Assemble for future projects, I ended up going with Harp as it seemed like a good fit for what I was trying to accomplish: a simple static site for my résumé, projects and articles that could be hosted on GitHub.

 What sold me on Harp were its documentation and how easy it was to get a project up and running.
 Another nice feature is its built-in preprocessing of Markdown, EJS and Sass.
 With one command all your preprocessed files are compiled to HTML, CSS and JavaScript, ready to be hosted anywhere.
 Nice, very nice!